School Adjustment Support

 There are many

 clubs, groups and programs for youth in Chatham-Kent.
 They provide great opportunities for young people to meet friends, share special experiences with others and learn new skills.
+Youth clubs exist across Chatham-Kent with many organizations including the YMCA, Adult Language and Learning for immigrant youth, churches, and community-based and cultural-based youth groups.

-recreational activity, such as a team sport or a musical art.
+Your child may be interested in joining a recreational activity, such as a team sport or a musical art.
 Developing skills in athletics or the arts opens the door to more community involvement and many special opportunities when your child becomes an adult.

 We are also excited to have youth employed within Chatham-Kent.
 There are resources to help youth discover